|

 lazy evaluation of the expression is retrieved from the

 system.
-This approach can enhance performance when compared
+This approach can enhance performance when compared to

-to post-filtering, as commonly done by tools such as grep(1).
+post-filtering, as commonly done by tools such as grep(1).

 This feature is EXPERIMENTAL.
 See also scols-filter(5).
-For

-is a negative regular expression matching operator):
+('!~' is a negative regular-expression matching operator):

 lsblk --filter 'NAME !~ "sd[ab]"'

---highlight expr
+--highlight expression

-Colorize lines matching the expression.
-This feature is
+Colorize lines matching expression.

-EXPERIMENTAL.
+This feature is EXPERIMENTAL.
 See also scols-filter(5).

 standard output.
 The name is the custom name of the counter,

-the counter, and the optional function specifies the
+for the counter, and the optional function specifies the

-aggregation function, supported functions are: count, min,
+aggregation function.
+Supported functions are: count, min,

-max, or sum.
-The default is count.
+max, sum.
+The default function is count.
+If parameter is not

-number of lines.
 This feature is EXPERIMENTAL.
-See also
+See also --ct-filter.

-lsblk --ct-filter 'TYPE=="disk" && TRAN=="sata"' --ct "Number of SATA devices"
+--ct "Number of SATA devices"

---ct-filter expr
+--ct-filter expression

 Define a restriction for the next counter.
-This feature is

-aggregate sizes by device type:
+For example, to aggregate sizes by device type:

 lsblk --ct-filter 'TYPE=="part"' --ct Partitions:SIZE:sum \